ncssar/sartopo_python/docs/source/sartopo_python.rst

 **Account data access methods**
 -------------------------------
-These methods may be called from a mapless session.
+These methods may be called from either a mapless or a map-associated session.

    .. automethod:: SartopoSession.getAccountData
    .. automethod:: SartopoSession.getMapList